cyounkins/uber-homework/README.md

 Problems
 --------

 Ubuntu VM would sometimes consume all CPU it could and lock up.
-No response via SSH.
+No response via SSH or HTTP.
 Did not pursue.
+Possibly Virtualbox issue?

 OSM dataset has incomplete speed limits.